-PowerBook 1400: Dated and a Bit Slow, It's Still Very Usable
+PowerBook 1400: Dated and Slow, but Still Useful

 For newcomers, a word of introduction.
-The PowerBook 1400 had a 9" deep, 11" wide footprint - just a bit larger than a standard sheet of paper here in the US.
-It was 2" thick, had an 800 x 600 display - big in that era - and one of the nicest keyboards you'll ever find in a laptop computer.
+The PowerBook 1400 has a 9″ deep, 11″ wide footprint – just a bit larger than a standard 8-1/2″ x 11″ sheet of paper here in the US.
+It i 2″ thick, has an 800 x 600 pixel display (big in that era), and one of the nicest keyboards you’ll find in a laptop.

 The 1400 only had a few drawbacks.
-Battery life was about two hours, something you'd expect of a Windows laptop but not a PowerBook.
-There was no internal modem or ethernet.
-Memory topped out at 64 MB, which wasn't a big deal under the classic Mac OS.
-The entry-level 117 MHz model didn't have a level 2 cache, so performance was fairly lackluster.
+Battery life was about two hours, something you’d expect of a Windows laptop but not a PowerBook.
+There was no built-in modem or ethernet.
+Memory topped out at 64 MB, which wasn’t a big deal under the classic Mac OS.
+Finally, the entry-level 117 MHz model didn’t have a level 2 cache, so performance was fairly lackluster.

-Yes, I said "they" - as much fun as I was having with the PB 1400cs/133, it didn't have a floppy, so I had no way to install RAM Doubler or the Eaglefeather font.
-I found a 1400c/166 being offered on the LEM Swap list that included 3 CD-ROM drives, 2 floppy drives, several batteries, a PowerBook Duo AC adapter, and the Mac OS 7.6 CD that came with the 1400.
+Yes, I said “they” – as much fun as I was having with the PB 1400cs/133, it didn’t have a floppy, so I had no way to install RAM Doubler (RAM Doubler 8 can triple memory!) or the Eaglefeather font.
+I found a 1400c/166 offered on the LEM Swap list that included 3 CD-ROM drives, 2 floppy drives, several batteries, a PowerBook Duo AC adapter, and the Mac OS 7.6 CD that shipped with the 1400.

 I thought the 1400cs was nice.
 Performance was decent, although the ancient hard drive is poky, and the screen was nice.
 This one had been tricked out with 64 MB of RAM (the most it allows) and an internal NewerTech ethernet card.
 It also has a PCMCIA modem that I'll probably never use.